 What is a Simile?

 A simile is a literary device that makes a comparison between two things using the words “like” or “as.”
-Similes make it easier for readers to envision the ideas of an author.
+Similes make it easier for readers to envision the author’s ideas.

 The Bible is by far the most influential literary work in Western society.
-And, like every example of literature, The Bible utilizes literary and rhetorical devices.
-Simile is one of the most common literary devices used by The Bible, and we’ve gathered a list of 10 visionary examples of simile so that you can learn to identify this device and see how it functions in The Bible.
-Often similes compare something to another thing that is easy to visualize, or compares things in such a way that imparts a deeper level of meaning.
+And, like every example of literature, it utilizes literary and rhetorical devices.
+Simile is one of the most common literary devices used in The Bible, and we’ve gathered a list of 10 visionary simile examples so that you can learn to identify this device, and see how it functions in The Bible.
+Often, similes compare something to another thing that is easy to visualize, or compares things in such a way that imparts a deeper level of meaning.